 Find a bargain at the flea market

 When we arrived on Sunday in Uruguay, one place we did find action was the Tristan Narvaja Street Market.
 This massive flea market is held every Sunday from 9am and is the largest in the country.

 Here you can find the usual items such as antiques, old books (& some junk of course), amongst fruit and veg.

 Walking Montevideo’s La Rambla takes you along the city’s coastline.
 It’s a great way to pass a few hours, especially in nice weather.

 The full pathway is 22km long (a little like Vancouver’s seawall!) and so the best way to see it in its entirety is to hire a bicycle.
 Along the way, you’ll pass plenty of beaches, but Playa Ramierz and Playa de Los Pocitos are widely believed to be the nicest.

 Take in the Candombe

 The Candombe is a music and dance performance which was originally brought to South America by African slaves.
 It’s still practised today and is interesting to watch and listen to.
-UNESCO have said that the Candombe is an important part of the world’s cultural heritage.
-In Montevideo you can watch it on Sundays at 7pm in the Palermo district.
+UNESCO has said that Candombe is an important part of the world’s cultural heritage.
+In Montevideo, you can watch it on Sundays at 7 pm in the Palermo district.